mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 I slept for 7 and a half hours last night and I woke to a rare, early morning thunderstorm.
 Although I woke up feeling refreshed, I am still bummed out about my broken surf ski.

- The weather today was incredibly heavy rain for most of the day.
+The weather today saw incredibly heavy rain for most of the day.
 I took advantage of a sunny break with some daylight left  and did the jog first.
 Pace was easy and the soleus hotspot was a non-issue.
 My ankles took about 20 minutes to "release" and the last 10 was comfortable.

 The hour on the rollers was steady and uneventful as I watched the latest Apple iPhone 12 Release video.

-Time for dinner and a good night's sleep.

 <!---->
 ## WEDNESDAY OCT 14